 Head of Des Moines is set to begin Saturday at 10:15 a.m.

 Quoss, Fowler and Rinozzi join Redfearn on Pritzker's staff

-Julie Quoss is in her second season as an assistant coach at Iowa.
+Julie Quoss is in her third season as an assistant coach at Iowa.
 She works with the novice crews and talent-transfer student-athletes.

 In her first season at Penn, Quoss helped the team rank second in the Mid-Atlantic Region and gain their best finish in the Eastern Sprints since 1982.
 For her efforts, she was nominated for the Mid-Atlantic Assistant Coach of the Year.

 Quoss will be no stranger to Big Ten rowing, as she was a standout walk-on for Wisconsin from 2001-2005.
 Quoss was a member of Wisconsin's V8 that twice competed at the NCAA Championships after a five year hiatus.
 Her boats also medaled at the Big Ten Championships and Central Sprints.
 Quoss earned first and second All-Central Region team honors and was a National Scholar Athlete.
 She graduated from Wisconsin with a Bachelor of Science degree in Art Education.

 Following graduation, Quoss helped manage the Wisconsin team from 2005-2006 and then spent a year as an assistant coach and head novice coach at Bucknell University from 2006-2007.
 She then trained and raced with the Vesper Summer Elites, coming away with five gold medals at Canadian Henley.
 Quoss also went on to help coach the Vesper Elites during the summers of 2007 and 2010.